Top 20 Iconic Places That Make South Goa Unforgettable

 14. Chandor

 Chandor, a quaint village in South Goa, is known for its rich historical and cultural heritage.
-It is home to the famous Chandreshwar Bhuthnath Temple, dedicated to Lord Shiva, and the picturesque Palacio do Deao, a colonial mansion with Portuguese-Indian architecture and lush gardens.
-Chandor is also known for its ancient Portuguese mansions, some of which date back several centuries and showcase Indo-Portuguese art and design.
-The village offers a glimpse into traditional Goan life, with narrow lanes, traditional houses, and vibrant festivals celebrated throughout the year.
+It is home to the famous Chandreshwar Bhuthnath Temple, dedicated to Lord Shiva, and the picturesque Palacio do Deao, a colonial mansion that beautifully blends Portuguese-Indian architecture and lush gardens.
+The village also features centuries-old Portuguese mansions that showcase stunning Indo-Portuguese art and design.
+With its narrow lanes, traditional Goan houses, and vibrant local festivals, Chandor offers a peaceful escape into the region’s past.

 Why Visit: Chandor is perfect for history buffs, architecture enthusiasts, and those interested in Goan culture and traditions.